EPFL-MICRO-315/Create_VSCode_e-puck2/README.md

 MacOS, Windows and Linux are or will be in the very near future supported.

 ## Fully tested Operating System
-- MacOS Monterey (v12.5), should work on any MacOS not older than Catalina, could work on older version with some very minor tweaks
+- MacOS Monterey (v12.5.1) and Catalina (v10.15.7) should work on any MacOS not older than Catalina, could work on older version with some very minor tweaks

 ## Not tested Operating System / Installation script is not finished
 ### Tested on